Howrah: History

 Howrah Municipality was established in 1862.
 From 1896, it started supplying filter water across the city.
 During 1882–83, Bally Municipality was formed separating it out from Howrah.
+Babu Mahendranath Roy was the first Indian elected chairperson of the Howrah Municipal corporation, many subsequent projects were undertaken by him for the development of the city.
 As per the Howrah Municipal Corporation Act of 1980, Howrah became a municipal corporation in 1984.
 The corporation area was divided into fifty wards, each of which elects a councillor.
 The Mayor-in-council, which is led by Mayor and supported by Commissioner and officers, is responsible for administration of the corporation area.
 In 2015, the Bally Municipality was re-amalgamated into Howrah Municipal Corporation, through Corporation vide notification no. 428/MA/O/C-4/IM-36/2014 dated 26 June 2015, which increased the total number of wards to 66.

 Other administrative offices

 Howrah also hosts the temporary administrative office of the state of West Bengal.
 The office of the Chief Minister of state had been traditionally posted at the Writers' Building, however owing to renovation of the building, the administration has been occupying the Nabanna building.